SkoolNotes/Taproot/2020HIST201/KBOttomansMilitary.md

 Systematized: went to each village and taxed {some} percentage of 7yo boys, which were converted to Christians.

-(war to the Ottomans is) not beuracratic, it's an art form
+(war to the Ottomans is) not bureaucratic, it's an art form